 It will be the sixth site developed by Eye 380, a non-profit citizen group whose sole mission is to upgrade the landscape along Interstate 380 in the Cedar Rapids-Hiawatha area.

-Funding for the project is expected to come from the grant program offered through the Iowa Department of Transportation, and managed by the City of Cedar Rapids.
+Funding for the project will come from the grant program offered through the Iowa Department of Transportation, and managed by the City of Cedar Rapids.
 Eye 380 will be responsible for the site’s maintenance after 2023.
-The IDOT program has also been used to launch five other projects: at Boyson Road interchange in Hiawatha: Highway 30 interchange: two south of the Wilson Ave.
-SW interchange: and one near Cedar Lake.
+The IDOT program has also been used to launch five other projects: at Boyson Road interchange in Hiawatha; Highway 30 interchange; two south of the Wilson Ave.
+SW interchange; and one near Cedar Lake.
 All projects are maintained by Eye 380 through contributions from the public and businesses.